 We’ve all been there: leaning forward in our favourite chair, eyes wide, staring at the screen, waiting for that fabulous moment when the killer’s luck runs out and Columbo takes ’em down.

 At their very best, the Columbo ‘gotcha’ moment can have the audience fist-pumping and whooping with glee as the killer’s smug veneer crumbles away and the realisation that they’re history kicks in.
 To celebrate these golden moments, I’ve put my thinking cap on and listed what I think are the 10 very best denouements.
 And to make it clear, we’re talking about the actual moment when Columbo gets his man or woman, regardless of what comes before or what happens afterwards.
-It’s all about the giddy thrill of the reveal.
 After all, lest we forget, some of the very best episodes have relatively weak reveals, while some lesser episodes are redeemed by the Columbo knock-out blow at the end.

 If your own favourite isn’t here (and I must warn you that some sensational moments have not made the cut), do let me know what your own faves are and why.
 Now, here we go…

 Purists may rage that the climax of this far-fetched outing from 1990 is selected ahead of some iconic 70s moments, but a man must write from the heart and select according to conscience, not to seek popular approval.
 Hence the smack-down of frat brats Justin and Coop sneaks into my top 10.